release-engineers/git-autopush/README.md

 # libasync

-Utilities for working with commits and pull requests asynchronously, across many repositories
+Utilities for working with large amounts of commits and pull requests asynchronously, across many repositories.